gohugoio/hugo/content/overview/configuration.md

     disableRSS:                 false
     # Do not build Sitemap file
     disableSitemap:             false
+    # Do not build robots.txt file
+    disableRobotsTXT:           false
     # edit new content with this editor, if provided
     editor:                     ""
     footnoteAnchorPrefix:       ""